blockbridge/blockbridge-kb/guide/vmware/index.md

        No of outstanding IOs with competing worlds: 32

-If only one guest is sending I/O to a storage device, it's permitted to use the full queue depth (128, or 256 if doubled as recommended.)
+If only one guest is sending I/O to a storage device, it's permitted to use the full queue depth (128, or 192 if increased as recommended.)
 As soon as a second guest begins accessing the device, by default, the queue depth of each guest drops to 32.

-Generally, we recommend increasing this setting to 64 if you've doubled the iSCSI LUN queue depth to 256.
+Generally, we recommend increasing this setting to 64 if you've increased the iSCSI LUN queue depth to 192.
 In situations where multiple guests are accessing a device at the same time, the queue depth of 64 ensures that no guest claims more than their fair share of the storage performance, yet still has enough depth to get commands out to the LUN.
 And, as will be the case much of the